-“The Game Ranger course was brilliant.
-There were six of us, five guys and one girl.
-Ages ranged from 18 to 50+ …ie me.
-Our instructor/safari guide/leader was an absolute legend.
-The location of the camp was great, right on the banks of the Oliphants River…I loved the walks and we got close to some big game – elephants, giraffes, hippos and buffalo.
-We also had some great game sightings from the camp, especially hippos, crocs and elephants.
+The Game Ranger course was brilliant.
+There were six of us, five guys and one girl, and our ages ranged from 18 to 50+.
+Our guide was an absolute legend.
+The location of the camp was great, right on the banks of the Oliphants River.
+I loved the walks and we got close to some big game – elephants, giraffes, hippos and buffalo while walking along the banks.
+We also had some great game sightings from the camp, especially hippos, crocs, and elephants.

 Saturday night was always party night.
 The parties at the fixed camp were elaborate, including some very creative fancy dress from limited resources.
 Yes, I had to join in!